Charliehutchison/FinalProject62/README.md

 The available filtering options to choose from. (genre, author, language, publisher, year)

 Examples:
 java FilterBooks datasets/books_merged_clean.csv author "J.K.
-Rowling"
+Rowling";
 java FilterBooks datasets/books_merged_clean.csv year 2005

 If you have not compiled, run the following CLI argument for Fantasy genre for example.